-In this historic area of Connecticut, with echoes of Revolutionary War actions, early shipbuilding and seafaring, and great art galleries, you will find the quiet beauty of old New England.
-Old Saybrook is at the mouth of the river on Long Island Sound.
-Here you can enjoy a luxurious rest at the lavish Saybrook Point Inn & Spa.
-Spa services also are found upriver in the town of Essex, a pretty, historic village with a great maritime history museum.
-Also in Essex you can board the Essex Steam Train & Riverboat, a two-part trip along the river in a historic excursion train, followed by a cruise in a paddlewheel steamer.
-Two companies host river cruises in winter to see bald eagles during their seasonal stay.
+Sites of the Revolutionary War are found throughout the Lowe Connecticut River Valley, along with maritime and seafaring museums and fun art galleries.
+Old Saybrook is where you can kick back at the lavish Saybrook Point Inn & Spa.
+In Essex you can board the Essex Steam Train & Riverboat, a two-part trip along the river in a historic excursion train, followed by a cruise in a paddlewheel steamer.
+Two companies host river cruises to see bald eagles in winter.

-If you love theater, Ivoryton Playhouse and the Goodspeed Opera House are lively places, producing many live shows.
-The wonderful art museum, historic house, and gardens of the Florence Griswold Museum in Old Lyme tell the story of America’s native Impressionist painters, History and hiking are both a surprising pleasure at Gillette Castle in East Haddam, built by the early 20th-century stage actor who created our indelible image of Sherlock Holmes.
-Many of the towns host fun seasonal events, like Essex’s lighted boat parade at Christmas and Deep River’s huge fife-and-drum parade in July.
+Culture is abundant and really fun.
+Ivoryton Playhouse and the Goodspeed Opera House present many live shows.
+The historic house and gardens of the Florence Griswold Museum in Old Lyme tell the story of America’s native Impressionist painters.
+Gillette Castle in East Haddam was built by the early 20th-century stage actor who came to embody the character of Sherlock Holmes.
+Many of the towns host fun seasonal events, like Deep River’s huge fife-and-drum parade in mid-July.